Topo Athletic ST-2 Review Facts

 in these shoes or even any rough and uneven roads.
 The most ideal conditions for this shoe would be the track and treadmill, or any environment where you can take advantage of doing speed work.

 The average price range of the ST-2 is just under $100.
 Amazon offers a wider price range, between the low $70’s and high $90s.
 A lot will depend on color and size.
 They are appropriately priced considering the shoe’s comfort and fit, which are the key highlights.
 On the other hand, the shoe’s durability has the potential to make the ST-2 a one-hit wonder.
-You’ll love it in the beginning but after noticing its quicker than anticipated wear and tear, one may want to consider other options that will hold up for longer.
+You’ll love it in the beginning but after noticing its quicker than anticipated wear and tear, one may want to consider other options that will hold up for long.

 Despite the outsole’s lack of durability, it surprisingly did offer a good amount of traction control.
 I find that the combination of the rubber compounds and the tread pattern is able to grip the surface very well.
 This is especially true out on the open road.
 It also delivers adequate traction over wet surfaces.